lukegabriel520/Sheltr_DevKada/README.md

 | super_typhoon | Super typhoon scenario | Forces 100-year flood map and SSA4 storm-surge baseline. |

 ## UI Samples
-Screenshots below are organized by user flow and what each screen is meant to communicate.

-### Entry and presets
 ![Homepage](docs/images/Homepage.png)
-`Homepage` is the first screen users see.
+is the first screen users see.
 It is where users start a route check and select a hazard scenario before requesting guidance.

 ![3 preset light](docs/images/3%20preset%20light.png)
-`3 preset light` shows the light-theme preset view used for quick route checks in normal viewing conditions.
+shows the light-theme preset view used for quick route checks in normal viewing conditions.

 ![3 preset dark](docs/images/3%20preset%20dark.png)
-`3 preset dark` shows the same preset workflow in dark theme for low-light readability and visual comfort.
+shows the same preset workflow in dark theme for low-light readability and visual comfort.

 ### Route output and decision support
-![Route and AI panel light mode](docs/images/Route%26Ai-lightmode.png) `Route&Ai-lightmode` shows route output, decision support cards, and summary guidance in light theme.
+![Route and AI panel light mode](docs/images/Route%26Ai-lightmode.png) shows route output, decision support cards, and summary guidance in light theme.
 This is where users interpret whether a route is safer, borderline, or unsafe.

-![Route and AI panel dark mode](docs/images/Route%26Ai-dark.png) `Route&Ai-dark` shows the same route and guidance panel in dark theme to confirm parity across themes.
+![Route and AI panel dark mode](docs/images/Route%26Ai-dark.png) shows the same route and guidance panel in dark theme to confirm parity across themes.

 ### Map evidence and local context
-![Zoomed flood route light mode](docs/images/ZoomedFloodRoute-light.png) `ZoomedFloodRoute-light` shows a zoomed route over hazard context in light theme so users can inspect where risk intersects the path.
+![Zoomed flood route light mode](docs/images/ZoomedFloodRoute-light.png) shows a zoomed route over hazard context in light theme so users can inspect where risk intersects the path.

-![Zoomed flood route dark mode](docs/images/ZoomedFloodRoute-dark.png) `ZoomedFloodRoute-dark` is the dark-theme counterpart of the same route inspection view.
+![Zoomed flood route dark mode](docs/images/ZoomedFloodRoute-dark.png) is the dark-theme counterpart of the same route inspection view.

-![Zoomed sandbox light mode](docs/images/ZoomedSandbox-light.png) `ZoomedSandbox-light` shows detailed map inspection in light theme for local-area checking before movement.
+![Zoomed sandbox light mode](docs/images/ZoomedSandbox-light.png) shows detailed map inspection in light theme for local-area checking before movement.

-![Zoomed sandbox dark mode](docs/images/ZoomedSandbox-dark.png) `ZoomedSandbox-dark` provides the same local inspection workflow in dark theme.
+![Zoomed sandbox dark mode](docs/images/ZoomedSandbox-dark.png) provides the same local inspection workflow in dark theme.

 ## Cloud deployment notes (Railway free tier)
 - Run one device at a time when testing the deployed app.
 The Railway free tier (512 MB) can hit OOM under heavier concurrent usage.